dwbutler/groupify/README.md

 ## Upgrading

+### 0.8+ - Name Change for `group_memberships` Associations (ActiveRecord only)

+Groupify 0.8+ changed the ActiveRecord adapter to support configuring the same model as both a group and a group member.
+To accomplish this, the internal `group_memberships` association was renamed to be different for groups and members.
+If you were using it, please be aware that you will need to change your code.
+This association is considered to be an internal implementation details and not part of the public API, so please don't rely on it if you can avoid it.

 ### 0.7+ - Polymorphic Groups (ActiveRecord only)
 Groupify < 0.7 required a single `Group` model used for all group memberships.
 Groupify 0.7+ supports using multiple models as groups by implementing polymorphic associations.